systeminit/si/designs/providers/input-output-sockets.md

 Veritech and Cyclone | Yes, but only in the function payload shapes (if at all?)
-SDF and the Frontend App | Yes, but they are descoped and affected routes and behavior will be disabled Assumptions based on attributes that are not currently props | Yes Schema and schema variant builtins migration | Yes, but only with concern to the _depth_ of props changed since schemavariants will now have a root `Prop` of kind `PropObject`
+SDF and the Frontend App | Yes, but they are descoped and affected routes and behavior will be disabled Assumptions based on attributes that are not currently props | Yes Schema and schema variant builtins migration | Yes, but only with concern to the _depth_ of props changed since schemavariants will now have a root `Prop` of kind `Object`
-Qualifications | Yes, `ComponentView` from `cyclone` might change its shape and/or behavior to match the new root `Prop` of kind `PropObject` shape
+Qualifications | Yes, `ComponentView` from `cyclone` might change its shape and/or behavior to match the new root `Prop` of kind `Object` shape
 Validations | No, since their comparison is internal to the `Prop` Resource | Likely no since we have to ensure that resource sync on the component still works after refactor Frontend Sockets, NodeView, and Schematic | Yes, but have descoped fixing the SDF and frontend focused portions from this plan (they may become disabled in the interim)